Jérôme Bonaparte: King of Westphalia

 However, Jérôme's expensive habits earned him the contempt of Napoleon and bankrupted his kingdom.
 His court incurred expenses comparable to Napoleon's court (which oversaw a vastly larger and more important realm), and Napoleon refused to support Jérôme financially.

 In 1812, Jérôme was given command of a corps in the Grande Armée, marching towards Minsk.
-Jérôme Insisted on travelling "in state."
+Jérôme Insisted on travelling "in state".
 Napoleon reprimanded Jerome for this, ordering him to leave his court and luxurious trappings behind.
 After the Battle of Mir (1812), Jérome occupied Mir Castle.
 In pique at Napoleon's order, Jérôme returned with his entire court and train to Westphalia.
 As a result, tens of thousands of lives were most likely lost during the invasion of Russia.
 After the defeat in Russia during the following winter, Jerome petitioned Napoleon to allow his wife to go to Paris, fearing the advance of the Allied armies.
 On the second attempt, Napoleon granted permission.

-Jérôme briefly re-entered the army in 1813, when his kingdom was being threatened from the east by the advancing allied Prussian and Russian armies.
-He led a small force to challenge their invasion.
+Jérôme briefly re-entered the army in 1813, when his kingdom was being threatened from the east by the advancing allied Prussian and Russian armies during the German campaign of 1813.
+He led a small force to challenge their attempt at liberation.
 Following a clash with an enemy detachment, he made camp with his army, hoping for reinforcements from the French army in the west.
-However, before reinforcements arrived, the main allied force captured the capital, Kassel.
+However, before reinforcements arrived, the main allied force liberated the capital, Kassel.
 The Kingdom of Westphalia was declared dissolved, and Jérôme's kingship ended.
 He then fled to join his wife, the former queen, in France.
-After Napoleon's final defeat in 1815, the Allies would reorganize the former Westphalian territories along with the rest of the German states into a German Confederation with Austrian leadership.
+After Napoleon's final defeat in 1815 during the War of the Seventh Coalition, the Allies would reorganize the former Westphalian territories along with the rest of the German states into a German Confederation with Austrian leadership.

 The Hundred Days

-During the "Hundred Days", Napoleon placed Jérôme in command of the 6th Division of the II Corps under General Honoré Charles Reille.
+During the Hundred Days, Napoleon placed Jérôme in command of the 6th Division of the II Corps under General Honoré Charles Reille.
 At Waterloo, Jérôme's division was to make an initial attack on Hougoumont.
 It is said that Napoleon wished to draw in the Duke of Wellington's reserves.
 Whatever the intent, Jérôme was allowed to enlarge the assault such that his division became completely engaged attempting to take Hougoumont to the exclusion of any other possible deployment, without significantly weakening Wellington's centre.
 The episode became another in the long line of his military failures.